hackrband/30-DOCCR/README.md

 | 27  | Testing                                 | ❌ Uncomplete |
 | 28  | RegEx, Patterns, and Intro to Databases | ❌ Uncomplete |
 | 29  | Bitwise AND                             | ❌ Uncomplete |

+---

+## 📝 Reflection
+- **Consistency is key** → keeping track daily keeps me accountable.
+- **Clear structure** → each challenge builds step by step.
+- **Next step** → finish incomplete days and update this tracker.

+---

+## 📌 Notes
+- Progress log only — no solutions included.
+- This is mainly for documenting growth and maintaining momentum.